Online Directory Business Model Explained

 They typically charge users to submit their listings in exchange for exposure and potential buyers.

-There is also usually an option to sell ads to try scaling or fast-tracking a sale.
+There is also usually an option to sell ads to try to scale or fast-track a sale.

-There are many more options, you just need to look for them and be disruptive.
+There are many more options; you need to look for them and be disruptive.

-The directories business model isn’t getting any smaller.
+The directory’s business model isn’t getting any smaller.

 And with rising competition, they’ll only be more useful.